dansmyers/IntroToCS-Fall-2019/Labs-Fall-2019/7-Server.md

 ### Cowsay?

-Let's install a new program.
+Let's install a new program. **Type this command in the terminal window of your Mimir IDE**.
 ```
 sudo apt-get install cowsay
 ```